 The remaining two envelopes in his mail delivery was a letter from AT&T and the other was from T-Mobile.
 He was hopeful the AT&T for Linda Fulton’s landline and the T-Mobile records for John Bishop’s cell phone would provide vital clues to what happened to each victim.

-Before he could tear open the first of the phone records he heard his name called across the office.
+Before he could tear open the first of the phone records his name was called across the office.

 ‘Fox!’
 The Lieutenant yelled from his office door.

-Luke turned in response and noticed the Lieutenant hanging out from his office doorway.
-The Lieutenant beckoned Luke to his office.
+The Lieutenant was hanging out from his office doorway.
+He beckoned Luke to his office.
 ‘Bring that bag and video footage,’ he said then disappeared back inside his office.
 Luke immediately complied.

 When Luke arrived at the Lieutenant's office he was surprised to see the New York City Mayor seated in the office.